vmaliaev/LCMFuel/updpkgraph/README.md

 # Update packages on roles (FUEL LCM Approach)

 ### About
 It is possible to update/install any package(s) on any node(s) inside the cloud by using Fuel client.
-Automation script in this repo forms up fuel-cli command ready to execute.
+Automation script in this repo creates a Fuel graph, uploads it to nailgun and forms up fuel-cli command ready to execute.

 ### Requirements
 Deployed Fuel 9.0 (Mitaka) Master Node